ShadyF/shadyf.github.io/_posts/Notes/2016-07-30-finding-articulation-points-and-bridges.md

 remain one entity and not be disconnected).

-We'll then use the same algorithm we've used before, however, this around around, wheneven we find that `u` is an articulation vertex relative to one of its children, we'll increment `articulation_vertex[u]`.
+We'll then use the same algorithm we've used before, however, this around around, whenever we find that `u` is an articulation vertex relative to one of its children, we'll increment `articulation_vertex[u]`.

 So, if we have a vertex `u` with say, 3 child components with no back-edges, the